drweb86/dotnet-ftps-server/AndroidSigning.md

 # Android APK Signing

 Release APKs are the native Kotlin app in `sources/android`, built by GitHub Actions and signed with the same self-signed Android keystore as earlier Avalonia APKs.
+The Avalonia Android project is no longer what CI publishes.
 Keep that keystore for future releases, otherwise Android will reject app updates installed over an earlier version.

 ## Create a self-signed keystore